Table of Contents

 Verdict

 Continue and Cursor are both good.
 They are aimed at different buyers.
 Cursor is the polished, paid, opinionated default for solo developers and small teams.
 Continue is the configurable, open-source, BYO-model pick for larger teams, JetBrains shops, and anyone with a compliance constraint.
-We are keeping both installed and routing usage based on the project: Continue for our internal Java service (JetBrains) and our Python data work (DeepSeek cost), Cursor for the front-end TypeScript monorepo where the polish matters most.
+The pragmatic move for many teams is to route by project: Continue where you need JetBrains support or cheap self-hosted models, Cursor where editor polish on a TypeScript front-end matters most.

 Try Continue or try Cursor.
 Both have free trials.